A. Your Rights Under the CCPA & CPRA

-If you request deletion of your information, we may retain certain basic identifying information (name, address, and telephone number) for the sole purpose of enforcing your deletion request in the future.
+If you request deletion of your Personal Information, we may retain certain basic identifying information (name, address, telephone number, and/or email address) for the sole purpose of enforcing your deletion request in the future.
 It is possible that information that we have deleted (pursuant to your request) may reappear in our databases because it arrived in a future data update or via a different channel or data provider.
 In those instances, we use your basic contact information to re-delete your information.

-The following data reflects the number of CCPA requests processed during the last calendar year along with the median days to respond.
+The following data reflects the number of privacy requests processed during the last calendar year along with the median days to respond.
 Combination requests (e.g., “opt-out and delete”) are counted only once.